DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/CARE-SERVICES/Customer-and-Client-Management/Customer-and-Client-Management.md

 ms.dyn365.ops.version: AX 7.0.1
 ---

-# DXC Care services

-# Customer and Client Management
+# Care services - Customer and Client Management
 -   Client admissions, departures, and transfers are managed using the client service entry details.
 -   Clients can have multiple contacts including address, contact details and relationship type(s).
--   The financial setup includes Customer bank account, the preferred method of payment, billing, accommodation payment and funding.
+-   The financial setup includes Customer bank account, the preferred payment method, billing, accommodation payment and funding.
 -   Customer organisations such as NDIS Plan Manager or DVA (Department of Veteran’s Affairs) are set up for third-party billing.

-###

-### Add a new Organisation Customer for third-party billing
+## New Organisation Customer (for third-party billing)
 Customer organisations such as an NDIS Plan Manager or DVA (Department of Veteran’s Affairs) are set up for third-party billing.
 Organisations cannot have a service entry.<br>

-Navigate to: **Care services \> All customers**
+Navigate to: **Care services > All customers**
-1. Click on **\<New\>**
+1. Click on **New**
-2.  **Type** - Select **‘Organisation’** from the Type
+2.  **Type** - Select **Organisation** from the Type
 3. Name - Populate the organisation name.
 4.  **Customer group** - Select the relevant customer group.
 5.  **Terms of payment** – Enter the organisation’s payment terms
-6.  **ABN** – Enter the ABN if an ABN record has been created in D365 for this organisation otherwise it can be entered later
+6.  **ABN** – Enter the ABN,  if an ABN record has been created in D365 for this organisation otherwise it can be entered later
     **Address Tab**
-7.  **Add or Edit addresses** – Select Add or Edit as required and a pop-up window will be displayed.
-Multiple addresses can be stored for each organisation customer with different purposes.
+7.  **Add or Edit addresses**—Select Add or Edit as required, and a pop-up window will be displayed.
+Multiple addresses can be stored for each organisation's customer for different purposes.
-8.  **Name or Description** – This does not print when an address is used in reports, invoices or statements etc. Enter a name to be associated with this address or a description of the type of address it is such as Office address, Postal address etc. The purpose can also be used for this type of function
+8.  **Name or Description** – This does not print when an address is used in reports, invoices, statements etc. Enter a name to be associated with this address or a description of the type of address it is such as Office address, Postal address etc. The purpose can also be used for this type of function
 9.  **Purpose** – Select the purpose(s) for the address.
 The purpose is a field that can be customised by any organisation so that tailored purposes can be created to suit the organisation’s needs so ensure you select the purpose based on what that address should be used for.
 Eg. Invoice is the purpose that is usually used for the address that should appear on the invoice, Statement might also be used if this has a separate address
 10. **Address fields** – Enter the address into the appropriate fields.
 City and postcode verification is available.
 11. **Primary** – Select if this is to be the main address for the organisation customer, only can be the 1 Primary address
     **Contact information tab**
 12. **Add Phone or Email address** – select **Add** and a new line will appear in the grid
-    **Description** - Enter a description of the contact is such as Care Co-ordinator, Accounts payable or anything that is useful
+    **Description** - Enter a description of the contact such as Care Co-ordinator, Accounts payable or anything useful/recognisable.
     **Type** - Select the Type, phone or email etc.
     **Contact number/address** - Enter the phone number or email address etc.
     **Primary** – Tick if this is the primary record for that Contact Type.
 There can only be one Primary for each Type of contact, ie. You can add multiple phone numbers however only 1 can be primary, but a customer can have both a primary email and a primary phone etc.